 Educational game designers work with a team of illustrators, programmers and junior designers to create games for use by students.
 Designers are responsible for generating ideas and creating the overall story and dynamics of a game, after which they coordinate the efforts of other workers to bring the vision to life.
 This is a highly skilled position that generally requires significant prior experience as a programmer, illustrator or related worker.

 The BLS predicted a slower than average growth of 4% for multimedia artists and animators, a group which includes game designers, from 2019 to 2029.
 Compensation for this type of work varies significantly, depending on the role played in the design process.
 Multimedia artists had a median salary of $77,700 as of May 2020.

 Instructional coordinators design curricula for public and private schools, selecting texts and other media to be used by teachers.
 They collect and tabulate feedback and test data to determine the strengths and weaknesses of curricula and materials, using this information to alter or adjust curriculum design.
 Instructional coordinators generally also have experience as educators.
 In addition to designing curricula, instructional coordinators train teachers, oversee the introduction of new educational technologies and sometimes design course materials themselves.

-The BLS reported that instructional coordinators are expected to see job growth of 7% from 2014 to 2024.
-These professionals earned a median income of $62,270 per year as of May 2015.
+The BLS reported that instructional coordinators are expected to see an average job growth of 6% from 2018 to 2028.
+These professionals earned a median income of $64,450 per year as of May 2018.

 As technology evolves, educational materials have expanded to include videos and computer games and other forms of media.
 Educational media design is a field that involves the creation of materials that can be used in education; professionals in this field include instructional coordinators, educational computer game designers, and illustrators.
 While job growth is expected to be slow for illustrators from 2018 to 2028, the job growth for educational computer game designers and instructional coordinators will be as fast as average through 2028.